 G) Recent Accounting Pronouncements.
 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 The ASU is the result of a joint project by the FASB and the International Accounting Standards Board ("IASB") to clarify the principles for recognizing revenue and to develop a common revenue standard for GAAP and International Financial Reporting Standards ("IFRS") that would: remove inconsistencies and weaknesses, provide a more robust framework for addressing revenue issues, improve comparability of revenue recognition practices across entities, jurisdictions, industries, and capital markets, improve disclosure requirements and resulting financial statements, and simplify the presentation of financial statements.
 The core principle of the new guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU is effective for annual reporting periods beginning after December 15, 2016.
 Early adoption is not permitted.
-On April 1, 2015, the FASB voted to propose a deferral of the effective date of the new revenue standard by one year, but to permit entities to adopt one year earlier if they choose (i.e., the original effective date).
+On July 9, 2015, the FASB voted to delay the effective date of the new revenue standard by one year, but to permit entities to choose to adopt the standard as of the original effective date.
 We are currently evaluating the effect that the updated standard will have on our consolidated financial statements and related disclosures.

-With the exception of the new revenue standard discussed above, there have been no other recently issued accounting pronouncements that are of significance or potential significance to us that we have not adopted as of March 31, 2015.
+With the exception of the new revenue standard discussed above, there have been no other recently issued accounting pronouncements that are of significance or potential significance to us that we have not adopted as of June 30, 2015.

 H) Income Taxes.
-Income tax expense was \$0.2 million and \$0.5 million for the three months ended March 31, 2015 and 2014, respectively.
-Income tax expense in the three month periods of 2015 and 2014 was based on the U.S. statutory rate of 34%, increased by state income taxes.
+Income tax expense was \$0.2 million and \$0.5 million for the three months ended June 30, 2015 and 2014, respectively.
+Income tax expense was \$0.4 million and \$1.0 million for the six months ended June 30, 2015 and 2014, respectively.
+Income tax expense in the three and six month periods of 2015 and 2014 was based on the U.S. statutory rate of 34%, increased by state income taxes.

-In the three month period ended March 31, 2015, we utilized deferred tax assets to reduce our tax liability payable to the government.
+In the six month periods ended June 30, 2015 and 2014, we utilized deferred tax assets to reduce our tax liability payable to the government.
 A portion of the deferred tax assets we used comprised cumulative deductions for stock options in excess of book expense.
 Under income tax accounting rules, that portion of tax benefits attributable to such deductions must be recorded as an adjustment to equity versus a reduction of income tax expense.
-The tax benefits from such stock-based awards were \$0.6 million in the three month period ended March 31, 2015.
+The tax benefits from such stock-based awards were \$0.6 million and \$0.6 million in the six month periods ended June 30, 2015 and 2014, respectively.
 These tax benefits were recorded as an equity adjustment to additional paid-in capital.

-As of March 31, 2015, we had a total of \$0.8 million of deferred tax assets for which we had recorded no valuation allowance.
+As of June 30, 2015, we had a total of \$0.9 million of deferred tax assets for which we had recorded no valuation allowance.
 We will continue to assess the level of valuation allowance in future periods.
 Should evidence regarding the realizability of tax assets change at a future point in time, the valuation allowance will be adjusted accordingly.